milkyware/milkyware.github.io/_drafts/2025-08-04-adopting-bicep-linting.md

 </testsuites>
 ```

-How these results appear in the **Azure Pipeline Tests** tab remains familiar as shown below.
+These results appear in the **Azure Pipeline Tests** tab in a familiar format, as shown below.

 ![image2](/images/adopting-bicep-linting/image2.png)